In this comprehensive 45 page guide, we look at everything you need to know about exercise at 50 and beyond.

 The focus on aerobic exercise in health guidelines doesn’t address the single biggest issue that over 50s face, sarcopenia.

-Sarcopenia is the gradual loss of muscle that begins past 40 and left unchecked will result in loss of strength, function, and chronic diseases like type 2 diabetes.
+Sarcopenia is the gradual loss of muscle that begins past 40.
+Left unchecked it will result in loss of strength and function, and eventually chronic diseases like type 2 diabetes.

 There’s now a significant body of research to suggest that resistance training can slow and even reverse many of these undesirable changes at any age.